sassoftware/sas_kernel/Readme.md

     sas        /home/sas/.local/share/jupyter/kernels/sas
 ```

-**NOTE:** You will not be able to execute SAS code through Juypter until you have [configured SASPy](https://sassoftware.github.io/saspy/install.html#configuration).
+**NOTE:** You will not be able to execute SAS code through Jupyter until you have [configured SASPy](https://sassoftware.github.io/saspy/install.html#configuration).

 ## Getting Started